Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 >
 {style="note"}

-### Add dependencies for the debug agent
+### Add the debug agent dependency

-To use the debug agent in your project, add the following to your build file:
+To use the debug agent in your project, add the `kotlinx-coroutines-debug` dependency:

 <tabs group="build-tool">
 <tab title="Gradle" group-key="gradle">